zera0mykerd/Mineset/jspaint/README.md

 * **Extras > Themes** to change the look of the app.
   * Dark and light variants
   * Vector tool icons handcrafted to match the pixel art versions, for both Modern and Classic themes
-  * Occult theme, in the spirit of Halloween
   * Winter theme, with a special color palette including candy cane stripes, and advent calendar style flaps revealing pixel art for each tool
   * Bubblegum theme, featuring *Business Pink* color scheme and AI-generated icons
 * **Extras > Enlarge UI** to make buttons and menus bigger, for usage with an eye tracker, head tracker, or other course input devices.
 May also work well for a tablet, but not so much for a phone at the moment.